Kid-Friendly New Years Eve Traditions and Activities

 3. Play a Family Board Game or Puzzle.

-This is almost always a fun time!
-Remember its only 15 minutes till the next balloon gets popped so no time for marathon Risk or Monopoly games.
+Games always a fun time!
+They are an easy way to connect with your kids and take a moment to be mindful.
+Remember it may only 15 minutes till the next balloon gets popped so no time for marathon Risk or Monopoly games.
 Here are some of our family favorites that are quick and FUN!
-I also included a link to a fellow bloggers fantastic Minute to win it post.
+I also included a link to a fellow blogger’s fantastic Minute to win it post.
 Enjoy!

 4. Draw pictures of your favorite memory from the past year.

-This is a great way to pick out some of the good memories from the year that has passed.
-It is a way to savor your children and see what they really remember, with some prompting I’m sure.
+This is a great way to pick out some of the good memories from the year passed.
+It is a way to savor your children and see what they really remember, with some help remembering from mom or dad.
 I’ll definitely be saving the pictures they draw to look back at the following year.
-Its a great moment in the celebration to pause and be thankful.
-Here are some cool ways to savor, store and show off the pictures they draw.
+It’s a great moment in the celebration to pause and be thankful.
+Here are some cool ways to savor, store, and show off the pictures they draw.
+As my kids get older I want them to write the memory down as well.
+It will be amazing to have these recorded for the future.
+Maybe we can even save the memory with the matching picture and photo!

 6. Writing a New Years Resolution (On a wishing wand!)